artemrudman/masa--exam/README.md

 			const zeroes: number = places - input.toString().length + 1;
 			return Array(+(zeroes > 0 && zeroes)).join("0") + input.toString();
 		}

+public static function which input two parameters (input as a number and plases s a number).
+Finally we get a string. inside the function we create const zeroes as a number with logic (places - input.toString().length + 1)

+Here ==> (input.toString().length) we count length string of number variable input.

+Finally we get a string in return where in Array all zeroes which > 0 and exists join with "0" and then plus input as a string

 20. **Fix the following code and fill the required gaps in it by the coding standards.
 The purpose of this code is to verify the user is a member of a specific role and in case the user is the user data is returned by the isUserPermitted() method.
 Treat the comments as actual code written that should not be changed:** *=> 15 points*